dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 ![]

+# A Hyperplanar Dual of Magicians

+There are demons amoung us and they are not human.
+They are not material.
+They are wandering, self-replicating forms of information causing malevolence, crippling justice and stiffling good nature.
+Some of these mindforms are good and some are bad.
+In fact, some are quite simply self-serving metaphysical parasites that prey on others for sustinence, alchemically converting their good nature and ignorance and undoubting nature into fuel for more negativity.

+Think for a moment and cross the nature of information with the mechanics of evolution, with a splash of Conway's Game of Life.
+Do you see what we see?

+What if some of these informational forms are life are good and some are bad?
+What if some forms of life help fertalize the soil that others may flourish and what if others spread choking miasma that encourage toxic behavior patterns.
+Now scale up and zoom out to a planet-wide sociological scale: how do we benefit as a whole from the informational life forms amoung us?
+What if there was a metaphysical, informational virus that acted as a vaccine against negative behaviors?
+What if it helped us see to circumvent the problems of ego?

+Now, what if time were running out?
+We must act now before technology seals us in.
+What cleanses these metaphysical parasites?
+The truth.
+That's it.
+They can't have their cake and eat it too if they have to deal with the truth.

+# What is God?

+And what is God?
+God is the ultimate kernel of knowledge lying at the center of the metaphysical universe, from which all things arise.
+Oneirontology is about ontologies of dreams, of literature, of math, of science.
+By meditating on these ontologies, we can move closer to understanding the ineffable, recursive nature of God through cognitive augmentation.
+The structure underlying that of math is particularly important because there is some kernel of knowledge that acts as the wellspring for all things, physical or metaphysical.
+This kernel of knowledge must be truth encoded in math, but from it can spring all things untrue, defined by things incontrovertibly true.
+In other words, all systems of knowledge, thought or cognition, true or false, rational or irrational, can be defined starting with this kernel of knowledge that we must become well acquainted with.

 ### the origin of semantics is symmetry

 - i am simplicial and fundamentally irreducible. we all are. we all